Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have used contact paper the frosted look one.

 I found a shower curtain cover at a yard sale for .50 cents.
 It came with these cute little flower hangers.
 I shortened the length and hung it on a rod.
 It slides easy and is durable.
 I put it on a tension rod, so if they pull it down, it's easy to put back up and virtually indestructible.
-If they would damage it, I have .50 in it!
-I often see these on clearance at dept. stores for $5 or less.
-One curtain cut in half would probably cover both of those windows.

 I currently have a total window wall about 18 feet long and 12 feet high.
 I am tired of pinch pleated drapes.
 Are there any other ways to do this wall that will block the sun?
 Currently this is a hot room as it gets the sun almost all day.
 Right outside the window is a parking lot which also adds heat, so I am not trying to preserve any view.
 Please help.
 Aloha and peace from Maui.